grafana/tempo/WORKFLOW.md

 ## Releases

 Releases MUST follow [Semantic Versioning](https://semver.org/) in naming and SHOULD follow Semantic Versioning as closely as reasonably possible for non-library software.

-Release branches MUST be split from the following branches.
-- MAJOR release branches MUST be based on master.
-- MINOR release branches MUST be based on master.
-- PATCH release branches MUST be split from the relevant MINOR release branch’s most current PATCH

-Security releases follow the same process but MUST be prepared in secret.
-Security releases MUST NOT include changes which are not related to the security fix.
-Normal release processes MUST accommodate the security release process.
-SECURITY.md MUST be followed.

-PRs intended for inclusion in the next PATCH release MUST be labeled with `cherry-pick-needed` so they can be picked up by automated release tooling.

-Releases follow the following cadence
-- MAJOR: Yearly
-- MINOR: Every 4-6 weeks
-- PATCH: As needed

-Releases SHOULD NOT be delayed by pending changes.

-Releases MUST be coordinated with the relevant subsystem maintainers.